siba987/Performing-Robots/README.md

 ## PROGRESS ON GROUP PROJECT CONCEPT

-10/31/2017
-I am working with Mei for our end-of-semester project.
+Mei and I are collaborating on the end-of-semester project.
 Our concept is the intersection of nature and technology.

 ### Concept:
 our idea is to have the robot, or actor, inhabit the nature which is a constatntly changing environment with changing dimensions of connected wires which encapsulates the nature engulfing the city.